laminlabs/lamindb/docs/faq/idempotency.md

 It gives us the existing object:

-This behavior applies when data is written into managed storage; for paths that already live in a registered storage location, hash lookup is skipped by default unless you pass `skip_hash_lookup=False`.
+This behavior is the default when `skip_hash_lookup=None` (the default setting): for data written into managed storage, LaminDB performs hash lookup; for paths already in a registered storage location, hash lookup is skipped unless you pass `skip_hash_lookup=False`.

 ```python
 assert artifact.id == artifact2.id